This blog is from a previous one from my old account and thought I should show it here!

 Susan “Storm” Richards aka Invisible Woman.

-The Invisiable Woman is my favorite character in this series, period.
+The Invisible Woman is my favorite character in this series, period.
 Why you ask?
-Well I always had a thing for blondes!
+Well, I always had a thing for blondes!
 XD

 I’m joking, I just have a lot of feels for characters that are considered the underdog and Susan has had her thrill of being a door mattress, especially in the 60s/70s and somewhat in the 80s until new writers got involved and made her a strong, independent woman!
 I also think motherhood had something to do with it as well.

 She is the heart and soul of the FF, as it’s been said by the general public but Susan spoke once that it was actually Ben Grimm, in her opinion.
 Susan was a damsel-in-distress that ended up kidnapped like Penelope Pitstop for a time.

 *Oh help, oh help!*